- General Requirements

 Attendance at Classes

 Specific policies on attendance may be established by individual departments and colleges.
 These policies will be communicated to the students through the class syllabus at the beginning of the semester.
-Students are held responsible for attendance at all class meetings.
+Students are held responsible for attendance at all class meetings, except for university-sponsored events.
+Students are held responsible for all work assigned in the class, regardless of absences for university-sponsored events.

 Sequence of Courses